 Fortunately, it’s not that difficult to assemble a Model E, and if you’re really having difficulty with it, come back to this article and take a look at the instructions below.

-2. Unscrew the bumper on the back of the rails and fasten it to the rear leg with a couple of screws.
-Now, you can join the rear leg to the rails and keep it in place with more screws.
+- Unscrew the bumper on the back of the monorail and fasten it to the rear leg with a couple of screws.
+Now, you can join the rear leg to the monorail and keep it in place with more screws.

-3. Take the monitor arm and remove the the arm cover.
+- Take the monitor arm and remove the arm cover.
 Pull out the pickup wire from below the flywheel and thread it through the monitor arm.
 Put back the arm cover into place and screw the monitor arm into place.

-5. Put the flywheel section and the rails together.
-Take the flywheel by the foot rest and hold the rails with the other hand.
-Mate the groove of the rails into the crossbar in the middle of the flywheel section.
+- Put the flywheel section and the monorail together.
+Take the flywheel by the footrest and hold the monorail with the other hand.
+Mate the groove of the monorail into the crossbar in the middle of the flywheel section.
 Put the two sections down and make sure to put the lock in place.

 If you find that some parts don’t seem like they’re locking into place, don’t screw in your fasteners all the way while you’re still assembling the machine.
 Keep them loose until you have everything in the right place, then go back to the screws and tighten them.

 If you’re still confused, you can always call up the Concept2 customer support department.
-The company is one of the best when it comes to after-sales service, and you won’t go wrong contacting a rep to help you deal with the unwieldy assembly instructions.
+The company is one of the best when it comes to after-sales service.
+You won’t go wrong contacting a rep to help you deal with the unwieldy assembly instructions.

 Once the assembly is done, your Model E will take up a considerable amount of space.
 At 96 inches long and 24 inches wide, It’s actually not longer or wider than the Model D, but you’ll have to find a space big enough to accommodate the Model E’s height.

 The difference, however, is that this model takes up a lot more space, so you’ll need a bigger corner for this baby.
-Specifically, Concept2 says it requires a space of at least 27 x 47 x 54 inches for storage.
+Specifically, Concept2 says it requires a space of at least 27 x 47 x 54 inches in dimensions.